 Marijuana is the psychoactive drug derived from this plant, containing the active ingredient THC (tetrahydrocannabinol).
 Different strains of cannabis include sativa and indica.

 While marijuana remains federally illegal and designated as a Schedule I controlled substance by the Drug Enforcement Administration (DEA), cannabis is a big business in the United States.
-Many states have legalized its medicinal, and even its recreational, use at the local level.
+Many states have legalized its medicinal and even recreational use at the local level.

 Strains of Cannabis